7 Reasons Why You Should Definitely Visit Brindisi

 Take a stroll, look at the sailing boats moored along Brindisi waterfront, stop for a drink at one of the cafés, and enjoy the exhilarating scent of the sea.
 There’s often a gentle breeze making it a great place to escape the heat and chill out.

 You can also catch a shuttle boat to reach the opposite side of the bay (as you’ll see, Brindisi harbour does not overlook the open sea but an inner fjord).
-From there, you’ll see waterfront from a different perspective, and walk to another Brindisi attractions: the Monument to the Italian Sailor.
+From there, you’ll see the waterfront from a different perspective and walk to another Brindisi attraction: the Monument to the Italian Sailor.

 3. The view of the waterfront from the top of the Monument to the Italian Sailor